STV (TV channel): Programming

-The two licences still produce regional programmes, although the only difference between them is the respective news programmes: STV News broadcasts separate bulletins to Northern Scotland (including an opt-out for the Tayside area) and Central Scotland (incluidng an opt-out for the East of the region).
+The two licences still produce regional programmes, although the only difference between them is the respective news programmes: STV News broadcasts separate bulletins to Northern Scotland (including an opt-out for the Tayside area) and Central Scotland (including an opt-out for the East of the region).
 There is no "STV South" as Southern Scotland is part of the ITV Border region owned by ITV plc.

 Emphasising the fact that STV is essentially one channel across the two regions, there is a single director of channels (Bobby Hain – former managing director of Scottish Television), and a single head of news (Linda Grimes Douglas).
 Terms in the renewed licences for both STV Central and STV North also mean that regional non-news programmes are shared (and identically scheduled) across both licences.

 Today, news and current affairs forms the bulk of STV's regular programming on Channel 3, which includes the topical analysis programme Scotland Tonight.
 The company formerly produced many Gaelic programmes, some of which are now shown on the Gaelic-language channel, BBC Alba, including Speaking our Language and Machair.
-On a network scale, one of STV's most famous exports is the long-running crime drama Taggart, set in Glasgow.
+On a network scale, one of STV's most famous exports was the long-running crime drama Taggart, set in Glasgow.